-Call Goldcross today for your HSE First Aid Training Needs
+Call Goldcross today for your First Aid Training Needs

 Tel: 0203 633 5505

-Having trained First Aiders in every workplace or work environment is a legal requirement.
-There is also a moral and social argument for the immediate preservation of life which this first aid training is designed for.
+Having trained First Aiders in every workplace or work environment is a legal requirement and there is also a moral and social argument for the immediate preservation of life which this first aid training is designed for.

 As a minimum, a low-risk workplace such as a small office should have a first-aid box and a person appointed to take charge of first-aid arrangements, such as calling the emergency services if necessary.
-Employers must provide information about first-aid arrangements to their employees.
+Employers must also ensure that they provide information about first-aid arrangements to their employees.

 The Health and Safety Executive (HSE) is the body responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare, and for research into occupational risks in Great Britain.